1995-2003 American Culture Series

 The design for the Wisdom stamp in the American Culture Series was taken from Lee Lawrie's art deco sculpture, "Wisdom With Light and Sound," at Rockefeller Center in New York City.
 Words beneath the relief sculpture are from Isaiah 33:6 in the Old Testament: "Wisdom and knowledge shall be the stability of thy time."
 The Wisdom stamp is the only issue in the American Culture Series that is not a coil stamp.

-On March 17, 1995, the USPS issued the first stamps in the American Culture Series.
+On March 10, 1995, the USPS issued the first stamps in two new definitive series – American Scenes and American Transportation (not to be confused with the Transportation Series).